Scepeday/Scepeday/README.md

 # Hey, I'm Santiago Cepeda 👋

 Welcome to my GitHub!
-I'm a passionate computer science engineer with a love for web development, data engineering, and software development.
+I'm a passionate computer science, web developer and IT support technician with a love for computers, data engineering and software development.

 ## About Me